rudderlabs/shopify-custom-pixel/README.md

 \*\*Repo description\*\*

 ## Overview
-This project provides an easy-to-follow guide and implementation for adding custom pixels to Shopify stores, allowing you to subscribe to client-side events like page views, product clicks, add-to-cart, and purchases for forwarding it to Rudderstack.
+This project provides an easy-to-follow guide and implementation for adding custom pixels to Shopify stores, allowing you to subscribe to client-side events like page views, product clicks, add-to-cart, and purchases for forwarding it to RudderStack.

 \*\*Describe what the software does.\*\*